naborlozada/Perdomo_et_al_2025_sRNA_analysis/bioinformatics_pipeline/readme.md

 # Single sample job run (assuming there is not much computational resources).
 To reduce/increase the computation power,
 # change the value in the options "-p" of bowtie (now set it to use 20 threads), or the option "thread" in samtools.
 # The R script runs in a single core.
 Overall, it uses around 30Gb of RAM.

+# pipeline for CFAV genome
 for sample in /path/to/raw_reads/mapping_to_CFAV/*.fq.gz; do
     newfile2="$(basename $sample .fq.gz)";
     bash main_pipeline.sh  $sample CFAV  2>&1 | tee ${newfile2}.CFAV.stderr.log;
 done

+# pipeline for EVE integration sequence
 for sample in /path/to/raw_reads/mapping_to_EVE/*.fq.gz; do
     newfile3="$(basename $sample .fq.gz)";
     bash main_pipeline.sh  $sample EVE  2>&1 | tee ${newfile3}.EVE.stderr.log;